 Established scholars come to discuss research and collaborative work, and to use the resources of the library.
 Representatives of government, industry, international organisations and the media also draw on its expertise.

-Research in the Department is concentrated around the various research themes:
+Research in the Centre is concentrated around the various research themes: